Sudipto Das

 Sudipto Das (born 12 July 1973) is an Indian author, social worker and musician.
-He is also a columnist, a speaker at TED events and a veteran in the semiconductor industry, having co-chaired the Industry Forum at the VLSID 2020.
+He is also a speaker at TED events and a veteran in the semiconductor industry, having co-chaired the Industry Forum at VLSID 2020.
 He has been the co-founder of two startups.
 In 2020 he spearheaded a country wide initiative to deliver daily groceries to people stranded due to lockdowns in the wake of the breakout of COVID-19.

-Das has written three novels: The Ekkos Clan (2013), The Aryabhata Clan (2018) and The Broken Amoretti (2019).
+Das has written three novels—The Ekkos Clan (2013), The Aryabhata Clan (2018) and The Broken Amoretti (2019) - and a biography, Jagadish Chandra Bose: The Reluctant Physicist (2023).
 He has also published the coffee table book Myths & Truths Behind The Ekkos Clan (2014).
-Within a fortnight of its release The Ekkos Clan came to 3rd position in the best seller list in Flipkart in the Literature and Fiction section.
+Within a fortnight of its release The Ekkos Clan reached third place in the best seller list in Flipkart in the Literature and Fiction section.

 Sudipto, an alumnus of IIT Kharagpur, has been a secretary at the Sarathi Socio Cultural Trust for many years, looking after their cultural initiatives in Bangalore.
-Presently he is the General Secretary of Sarathi.
+He also served as the General Secretary of Sarathi.